 United Nations Conference on Trade and Development (UNCTAD) was established in 1964.
 Its purpose was to promote and encourage international trade and economic development in developing countries.
 It was also designed to create policies and principles on international trade which would further the positions of developing nations.
 The movement toward such a trade body began following World War II and culminated in the Conference on Problems of Developing Countries held in Cairo in 1962.
 Representatives from Asian, African and Latin American countries met and in the Cairo Declaration advocated for the creation of a conference to explore and expand the trade relations between developing and developed nations.
 Eastern European countries quickly supported the Cairo Declaration's call for a conference, while economically developed countries were reluctant to support such a goal.
 The United Nations Economic and Social Council decided in August 1962 to hold the conference and following much debate, UNCTAD came into existence.
 Since it had been determined that there is significant linkage between international trade and development within a country, it followed that there should be an international body devoted to expanding trade opportunities for developing nations.

-To see more background and reference works available at Diamond Law Library, including older editions, please try these searches on Pegasus:
+To see more background and reference works available at the Law Library, including older editions, please try these advanced catalog searches on Clio:

 You can find a selected list of publications below.